On some subclasses of circular-arc catch digraphs: Proper circular-arc catch digraph

-First we show that $D$ satisfies monotone circular ordering.
-As permutation of rows does not change circular ones along rows of a matrix, it is easy to conclude that $D$ satisfies circular ones property along rows and also conditions $2,3$ remain preserved in $D$ for all nontrivial rows of $B$.
-Therefore for any two arbitrary rows $i,j$ of $D$ where $i$ is a row of $1$st type and $j$ is a row of $2$nd type, we get $i_{1}\leq j_{3}$ and $j_{4}\leq i_{2}$.
+\begin{proof} As permutation of rows does not change circular $1$'s property along rows of a matrix, it is easy to conclude that $D$ satisfies circular $1$'s property along rows and also conditions $2,3$ of the Theorem \ref{pcacd} remain preserved in $D$ for all nontrivial rows of $B$.
+Therefore for any two arbitrary rows $i,j$ of $D$ where $i$ is a row of $1$st type and $j$ is a row of $2$nd type, we get